KaixiangYang6/P5.js/P5js Notes.md

 x = x + speed
 ```

+The **mouseClicked()** function is called once after a mouse button has been pressed and then released.
+This function is only guaranteed to be run when the left mouse button is clicked.

+The **mouseReleased()** function is called every time a mouse button is released.
+If no mouseReleased() function is defined, the touchEnded() function will be called instead if it is defined.

-**mouseIsPressed** //to test if the mouse is being held down, used as a condition for determining true or false
+**mouseIsPressed()** //to test if the mouse is being held down, used as a condition for determining true or false

-**mousePressed**   //global event.
+**mousePressed()**   //global event.
 For the event, **the moment** when the mouse is being clicked, all the stuff that happens after that is it being held down?
 It can be used as a condition for determining true or false.

 ## 构建类Class